gardhr/null/README.md

 All modern programming languages support some notion of "nullness".
 In C++ however that designation really only seems to apply to pointers.
 Or does it?
 Well just a bit of operater overloading and we can extend the concept to references!
 The result speaks for itself: Code interfaces drastically simplified.
 Best of all it can be used as a drop-in replacement wherever NULL is used in your programs too.

 ## Portability
-Compiles with pretty much any C++ compiler (even the older ones) and with no dependancies whatsoever.
+Compiles with pretty much any C++ compiler (even the older ones) and no dependancies whatsoever.
 The library itself is declared by default in an anonymous namespace but if `null` and/or `null_t` are already defined in your project a custom namespace can be specified with a simple #define directive, as described [here](#defining-a-custom-namespace-for-the-library).
 ## Usage
 Simply include either the `null.hpp` or `null` header in your program and you're good to go.
 Note that if you are wrapping the library in a custom namespace then `null.hpp` should be included as it doesn't import the `null_t` class or global `null` object into the current namespace (whereas the `null` header does).
 ## Examples